Tuesday, April 17, 2007

 If I Were Running Cross Country

 i thought i'd explain this briefly. if i posted my miles cross country as i'm tracking it above then - here's where i'd be. fu.
+Normally i just point people to the links below - but, i've decided it's noteworthy (only to me really surely (sp?)).

 435 days have passed since this running log began - tracking my running in such a dedicated way is a feat unto itself for me - generally i would have lost interest long ago (i almost quit at 6 months and was simply going to double the result to predict the year)